auth0-samples/auth0-react-native-sample/00-Login-Expo/README.md

-# Auth0 React Native - E Samples - Login
+# Auth0 React Native Expo Samples - Login

 The complete guide to getting started with [react-native-auth0](https://github.com/auth0/react-native-auth0) is our [Expo QuickStart](https://auth0.com/docs/quickstart/native/react-native-expo/interactive).

+> **Warning**
+> This SDK is not compatible with "Expo Go" app.
+It is compatible only with Custom Dev Client and EAS builds.

 ## 1. Install